 An inexpensive (or expensive) coffee carafe or air-pot will solve this problem, keeping your coffee hot and fresh and freeing up the brewer to make another pot if you should happen to be entertaining.

 There is an even better solution: Purchase an auto-drip unit that brews directly into a thermal carafe, such as the DeLonghi 10-Cup Thermal Coffee Maker pictured above.
-To shop that unit and a nice variety of other very good makers, just click on the picture above and Espresso Zones will open in a new window!

 What is a Chemex Maker?
 Well it’s a fancy kind of Auto Drip Brewer, uh, well… without the Auto.
 In other words, you get to provide the “Auto” function.